Jesy05/Cybersecurity-Portfolio/README.md

 ## Strengths
 - **Problem-Solving & Analytical Thinking**: I excel at breaking down complex issues and crafting effective solutions.
-- **Programming Skills**: I am proficient in Python and Linux commands, with basic knowledge of other programming languages.
+- **Programming Skills**: I am proficient in Python and some Linux commands, with basic knowledge of other programming languages.
 - **Leadership & Initiative**: I often take on leadership roles, balancing compliance with innovative, abstract thinking to achieve goals.

 ## Values